AtesComp/rdf-transform/README.md

       * The 100 byte statement size is likely large as the average statement size is likely smaller
       * Regardless, this keeps memory usage to about 1GiB or less and a user can set the preference to optimize for a given memory footprint and data size
     * Then, the buffered statements optimize the creation and flush processes to speed the disk write
-    * A future enhancement may examine the project data size and system memory to determine an optimize buffer size and allocations
+    * (FUTURE) An enhancement may examine the project data size and system memory to determine an optimize buffer size and allocations
   * Added "RDFTransform.debug" preference (see OpenRefine preferences) to aid debugging
     * Controls the output of specifically marked "DEBUG" messages
     * Includes many verbose output messages as well